 It wasn’t until Karuturi’s farming acquisitions in Ethiopia and Kenya toward the end of last decade, however, that the Bangalore businessman turned his rose-growing enterprise, founded in India in 1994, into a cash cow — by outsourcing away from India.
-It’s just one example of the Indian business boom that has fueled double-digit growth of the country’s trade and investment in Africa over the past several years.

 - • Africa has more than 10 times the land mass of India